michi84o/AccessBattle/README.md

 UPDATE July 2018: I'm about to lose interest in developing this game further.
 I don't even know if anyone is playing this.
-I will work on the game until version 1.0 is released.
-I think this will on August the 31st 2018.
+I will work on the game until version 1.0 is released. ~~I think this will on August the 31st 2018~~.
+UPDATE August 2018: Had no time this month to finish the program.
+Guess we're going into overtime ;-)

 - Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing.